Oil Field Injuries

 Because these are considered work injuries, most oil field injuries will be covered by workers’ compensation in Texas.
 Workers’ compensation requires coverage of an injured worker’s medical costs and a portion of their income if they cannot work while they recover.
 Workers’ compensation is generally available to anyone regardless of who was at fault as long as the injury happened at work or while performing work-related duties.

 However, there are times when it may be necessary to file a personal injury lawsuit against the at-fault party in order to recover compensation.
 This could be because the employer or their insurer has denied or disputed your claim.
-You may also be able to file a personal injury lawsuit if your injuries were caused by a third-party.
+You may also be able to file a personal injury lawsuit if your injuries were caused by a third party.

 Negligence is one person’s lack of proper care or prudence, resulting in injuries to someone else.
 Negligence is a breach of the duty to exercise reasonable care.
 When negligence causes a preventable oil field accident, the negligent party could be legally responsible for damages.
 If you think someone was negligent in causing your recent accident, you could have grounds for a civil claim against that person or entity.